Free Pregnancy Testing

 National pharmacies and retail stores offer generic and store brand pregnancy tests including, Walgreen’s One Step, Target’s Early Results Pregnancy Test-Up&Up, CVS Early Result Pregnancy Test and Wal-Mart’s Equate Early Result Pregnancy Test.

-All over the counter tests recommend if you think you a pregnant you should contact your health care provider.
+All over the counter tests recommend if you think you are pregnant you should contact your health care provider.
 That is where Pregnancy Help Center comes in.
 We can help you confirm your pregnancy and discuss your options for the future.

 How do pregnancy tests work?

-There are two basic kinds of pregnancy tests, the first uses urine and can be purchased over the counter, and the second test uses a blood sample and is administered in a doctor’s office or clinic.
+There are two basic kinds of pregnancy tests.
+The first uses urine and can be purchased over the counter, and the second test uses a blood sample and is administered in a doctor’s office or clinic.
 Both tests measure the level of the hormone hGC, human chorionic gonadotropin that indicates a pregnancy.

 According to Medicinet.com, “hCG is made when a fertilized egg implants in the uterus3.
 This usually happens about six days after the egg and sperm merge.
 But studies show that in up to 10 percent of women, implantation does not occur until much later, after the first day of the missed period.
 The amount of hCG rapidly builds up in your body with each passing day you are pregnant.”